derpston/Audi-radio-DIS-reader/README.md

 DIS data format
 ===============
-The messages appear to be a fixed 18 bytes, where the first and last bytes are a header/footer and can be discarded.
+The messages appear to be a fixed 18 bytes, where the first is a header and can be discarded.
 There appear to be two checksum bytes at the end that I haven't figured out yet.
+Many captured messages are in [captured-dis-messages.txt](https://raw.github.com/derpston/Audi-radio-DIS-reader/master/captured-dis-messages.txt) and your suggestions for how to calculate this checksum would be appreciated.

 An example capture produces something like this: